fa993/manga_frontend/README.md

 # manga_frontend

-An app for reading manga, created by yours truly
+An app for reading manga

-## Getting Started
+## More Info

 This project is purely academic in nature.